Manu’s Menu

 Instructions

-1. In the bowl of an electric mixer fitted with the paddle attachment, mix together the flour, egg, vegetable oil, Tutone, sugar, vanilla extract, and baking soda.
-Knead well.
+• In the bowl of an electric mixer fitted with the paddle attachment, combine the flour, egg, vegetable oil, Tutone, sugar, vanilla extract, and baking soda.
+Mix until a dough forms, then knead until smooth to create the taralli dough.

-3. Using a wooden spoon, make a hole in the middle.
+• Using the end of a wooden spoon, press a hole into the centre of each patty.

-5. Add the taralli to the boiling water and cook for 1 minute.
-Remove with a slotted spoon and keep on a clean tea towel to dry.
+• Add the taralli to the boiling water and cook for 1 minute.
+Remove with a slotted spoon and place on a clean tea towel to dry.

-7. Put the taralli on a tray lined with baking paper and bake in a pre-heated oven at 220°C – 430°F for 10 minutes.
-Then turn the heat down to 180°C – 355°F and cook for a further 20 minutes.
-When ready, let them cool down.
+• Arrange the taralli on a tray lined with baking paper.
+Bake in a preheated oven at 220°C – 430°F for 10 minutes, then reduce the temperature to 180°C – 355°F and bake for a further 20 minutes.
+Let them cool completely.

-9. Dip each cooled tarallo into the glaze and sprinkle with Hundreds and Thousands.
+• Dip each cooled tarallo into the glaze.

 Share